Couple cosigning a loan together.

 What Does It Mean To Get A Personal Loan With A Co-Signer?

-You can use personal loans for a variety of reasons, like home improvement projects, debt consolidation and unexpected costs you can’t cover out-of-pocket.
+You can use personal loans for a variety of purposes, including home improvement projects, debt consolidation and unexpected costs you couldn’t otherwise cover out-of-pocket.

-A co-signed personal loan is an avenue for people who can’t qualify for a loan on their own – due to poor credit or financial standing – to obtain funding by adding someone else’s credit score and income to their application.
+A co-signed personal loan can allow people who wouldn’t qualify for a loan on their own – due to poor credit or financial standing – to obtain funding by adding someone else’s credit score and income to their application.
 In some cases, adding a qualified co-signer to a loan application can help you be approved for a higher loan amount and lower interest rate, too.

 When you co-sign a loan, you become legally responsible for the repayment of that loan.
-As the co-signer, you also agree to repay the loan if the borrower doesn’t.
+As the co-signer, you also agree to repay the loan if the primary borrower isn’t able to do so.

 Co-Signer Vs. Co-Borrower